KxSystems/docs/docs/kb/compression/fsicasestudy.md

       * Columns with parted attribute (e.g. `sym`) are exceptions and should not be compressed.
    1. The **cold tier** contains high volume, rarely accessed data.
 It is typically placed on cheaper and slower storage, like object storage or HDD-backed solutions.
 We recommend using compression.
 If the second tier uses `lz4` or `snappy` then you might want to recompress the data with `zstd` to save more storage space.

-Not all tables need to be cut the same way.
-Frequently queried, "favourit" tables may reside in hot tier for longer period.
-On the contrary, there might be rarely queried columns even in a favourit table. **Make use of symbolic links to relocate column files to the preferred storage**.
+Not all tables require identical partitioning strategies.
+Frequently accessed tables may remain in the hot tier for extended durations.
+Conversely, even within a heavily queried table, certain columns might be seldom accessed.
+In such cases, **symbolic links can be used to migrate column files to the appropriate storage tier**.

 # Data